Rodrigo Contreras

-Rodrigo Nicolás Contreras (born 27 October 1995 in Tucumán), better known as Tucu, is an Argentine footballer who plays as a striker for Chilean Primera División club Universidad de Chile on loan from Deportes Antofagasta.
+Rodrigo Nicolás Contreras (born 27 October 1995 in Tucumán), better known as Tucu, is an Argentine footballer who plays as a striker for Colombian club Millonarios on loan from Chilean club Deportes Antofagasta.

 Career

 In 2024, Contreras joined Chilean Primera División club Everton on loan from Deportes Antofagasta on a one-year deal with an option to buy.
 The next season, he switched to Universidad de Chile.
+In 2026, he was loaned out to Colombian club Millonarios.

 Personal life

 He is the son of Carlos Alberto Contreras, a former footballer who played for clubs such as San Martín de Tucumán, Atlético de Rafaela, among others.